SATBA: An Invisible Backdoor Attack Based On Spatial Attention: EXPERIMENTS

-In our experiments, we evaluated the performance of our attack on three standard datasets: MNIST\cite{deng2012mnist}, CIFAR10\cite{krizhevsky2014cifar}, and GTSRB\cite{stallkamp2011german} using three popular deep models: AlexNet\cite{krizhevsky2017imagenet}, VGG16\cite{simonyan2014very}, and ResNet18\cite{he2016deep}.
-We resized all images in the datasets to (32$\ast$32$\ast$3) and normalized them to [0, 1].
-To generate the poisoned datasets $D_{poisoned}$, we randomly selected image samples from each class for the three datasets using a poison rate of $\eta=0.1$.
+In our experiments, we evaluated the performance of our attack on three standard datasets: MNIST, CIFAR10, and GTSRB using three popular deep models: AlexNet\cite{krizhevsky2012imagenet}, VGG16\cite{simonyan2014very}, and Resnet18\cite{he2016deep}.
+To generate the poisoned datasets $D_p$, we randomly selected image samples from each class for the three datasets using a poison rate of $\eta=0.1$.
 The clean images were then replaced with their corresponding poisoned samples.
-Table~\ref{tab1} provides additional details about the datasets used in our experiment.

-During training of the victim model, we set the learning rate to 0.1 and schedule it to decrease by a factor of 0.1 every 50 epochs, using SGD\cite{ruder2016overview} optimizer on 200 epochs.
-To achieve a balance between the Injection Model and Extraction Model, we found that the poisoned image and the trigger image perform well if we set $\lambda_1$ and $\lambda_2$ to 0.5 and 1.0 respectively.
-The trigger injection and extraction networks are trained using the Adam\cite{kingma2014adam} optimizer for 150 epochs, with a learning rate of 0.001.
-The learning rate is gradually decreased by a factor of 0.5 when the validation loss of the model has not reduced in the previous 3 epochs.
+During training of the victim model, we set the learning rate to 0.1 and schedule it to decrease by a factor of 0.1 every 50 epochs, using SGD\cite{ruder2016overview} optimizer on 150 epochs.
+To achieve a balance between the injection network and extraction network, we found that the poisoned image and the trigger image perform well if we set $\lambda_1$ and $\lambda_2$ to 0.5 and 1.0 respectively.
+The trigger injection and extraction networks are trained using the Adam\cite{kingma2014adam} optimizer for 150 epochs with a learning rate of 0.001, which is gradually decreased by a factor of 0.5 when the validation loss of the model has not reduced in the previous 3 epochs.